Linear and multidirectional speed: Can we use PAP to improve them?

 Post-activation potentiation (PAP) is a phenomenon in which muscular performance is enhanced after prior contraction.
-It has been shown to increase subsequent rate of force development in the muscle.
+It has been shown to increase the subsequent rate of force development (RFD) in the muscle.
 While many studies have assessed the effect of PAP on linear speed, there is a need to synthesise all of this data in order to come up with practical recommendations for the strength and conditioning coach.
 There is also limited knowledge of the effect of PAP on change of direction (COD) speed.
 Therefore, this study reviewed the current literature on the PAP response for both linear and COD speed.

 PAP and linear speed